Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-It is obtained that the faster temperature transport occurs at the smaller positions while it gets slower for the larger positions when the fractional parameters, $\alpha$, and $\beta$ are respectively larger and smaller.
-Also, the temperature transport becomes slower for a larger macroscopic phase lag times or the convection velocity.
-Furthermore, the super-diffusion fractional Cattaneo non-Fourier heat conduction model has been applied to simulate the heat diffusion through the skin tissue being in an instant contact with a heat source~\cite{Goudarzi2019}.
-In further detail, the three-layer skin tissue in touch with a hot water source and a single-layer skin tissue exposed abruptly to a laser heat source, are investigated.
-The governing equation is solved using an implicit method and a finite volume technique for the first and second cases, respectively.
+It is obtained that the faster temperature transport occurs at smaller positions while it gets slower for larger positions when the fractional parameters, $\alpha$, and $\beta$ are respectively larger and smaller.
+Also, the temperature transport becomes slower for a larger macroscopic phase lag time or the convection velocity.
+Furthermore, the super-diffusion fractional Cattaneo heat conduction model has been applied to simulate the heat diffusion through the skin tissue with a heat source \cite{Goudarzi2019}.
+In further detail, the three-layered skin tissue, in contact with a hot water source and a single-layer skin tissue exposed abruptly to a laser heat source, is investigated.
+The governing equation is solved using an implicit method and a finite volume technique for the first and second cases.
 The results of the Fractional Single-Phase Lag (FSPL) model have been compared with the available data of DPL modeling.
-More concretely, the temperature profile for the FSPL model with $\alpha$=0.9985 and the phase lag, $\tau$=16, affected by laser on the boundary agrees well with result obtained from DPL with phase lag times of $\tau_q=16$ and $\tau_T=0.05$.
+More concretely, the temperature profile for the FSPL model with $\alpha$=0.9985 and the phase lag, $\tau$=16 s, affected by laser on the boundary agrees well with the result obtained from DPL with phase lag times of $\tau_q=16$ s and $\tau_T=0.05$ s.